-September sees the launch of Doctor Who: Time Lord Victorious – a multi-media extravaganza spread across comics, books, audio adventures and live interactive events.
+Behold, the Time Lord Victorious timeline!
+Doctor Who: Time Lord Victorious is a multi-media extravaganza spread across comics, books, audio adventures and live interactive events.
 Featuring the Eighth, Ninth and Tenth Doctors, many fans have been wondering where they should start with this epic adventure, and whether they need to buy everything in order to follow the story.

-Well first-off, the BBC has supplied a rather helpful chart which shows the timeline of all the upcoming Time Lord Victorious releases.
+Well first-off, the BBC has supplied a rather helpful Time Lord Victorious timeline to showcase all the releases.
 So if you’re a completist, consider this your official map through time and space!

-That being said, there are still more stories to be announced, so this chart is very much a work-in-progress.
+That being said, there are still more stories to be announced, so this Time Lord Victorious timeline is very much a work-in-progress.
 Time can be rewritten, after all.

 As Goss explains: “It’s been designed so that if you just explore one bit of it, you’ll have a great time and understand the story fully.”
 He adds: “Every story, every strand of Time Lord Victorious has a beginning, middle and end so you can pick up a book and enjoy that on its own, or you might find clues and points of interest that lead you to another product.”